Federal Noise Law

 1989 Supreme Court ruling on NY City noise-control regulations for concerts in Central Park

-Writing for the 6–3 majority, Justice Kennedy said that in cases in which expression was not being banned but simply being regulated as to “time, place, and manner,” the Constitution does not require the government to choose the “least-restrictive means available” to do so.
+Writing for the 6–3 majority, Justice Anthony Kennedy said that in cases in which the content of people’s expression itself is not being banned but simply being regulated as to “time, place, and manner,” the Constitution does not require the government to choose the “least-restrictive means available” to do so.
 In other words, regulating sound levels is not an infringement on free-speech rights.
+And as with all other Supreme Court rulings, this applies nation-wide.
+Noise is not a right.

 A U.S. House of Representatives bill (H.R.
-4892) to restore funding for the Environmental Protection Agency’s Office of Noise Abatement and Control, which was de-funded by the Reagan administration in the early 1980s.
-It was first introduced in July 2021 by Rep. Grace Meng, a Democrat representing New York‘s 6th Congressional district, a “majority minority” area of Queens.
-It was referred to the House Subcommittee on Environment and Climate Change.
+4892) to restore funding for the EPA’s Office of Noise Abatement and Control, which was de-funded by the Reagan administration in the early 1980s.
+It was first introduced in July 2021 by Rep. Grace Meng (D–NY), representing the 6th Congressional district, a “majority minority” area of Queens.
+It was referred to the House Subcommittee on Environment and Climate Change, and re-introduced in 2023 and 2025.